 The Twitter Activity allows you to display one of three different twitter timelines.
 You can choose to: display a specific twitter user's timeline, a timeline from a list, or a timeline based on a search of the most recent public tweets.

-To add a Twitter activity to your project start editing your project and go to the Activities tab.
+To add a Twitter activity to your project: start editing your project and go to the Activities tab.
 Under 'Your App Activities' click the + Add an Activity button and select Twitter from the list.

 The name that will be given to your activity.
 This will appear on the dashboard and on the Action bar.
 This can be whatever you want but should probably describe the feed that you will be displaying.
 For our example we'll use "Andromo Tweets"

 A few words describing this activity.
 This text may be displayed on the dashboard as a subtitle when it's Show Subtitle Text setting is enabled.